Loading Data#

 df <- read.csv(file = "data/worms.csv", header = TRUE)

-Use some of the functions we have introduced earlier can be used to summarise the properties of the worms dataset
+Some of the functions we introduced earlier can be used to summarise the properties of the worms dataset.

 Other options for Reading CSV Files#